p1ng-request/docs/templates/LinkedIn/LinkedIn_Follow_number_of_connections_monthly.md

     return df
 ```

 ```python
 df_connections = get_csv(csv_input)
 df_connections
 ```

-#### Update last connections
+### Update last connections

-It will get the last connections posts from LinkedIn API.\
+It will get the last connections posts from LinkedIn API.<br>
 PS: On the first execution all connections will be retrieved.
 The execution could take some times depending of the size of your network.

 ```python
 def update_connections(df, csv_input):